phnsh/JioFi-2-lightweight-chrome-extension/README.md

 # JioFi 2 Battery Status extension for Chrome browser
-This is a lightweight and a simple extension that shows you the battery percentage of your JioFi 2 device, and that's it!
-I wrote the extension in a rush, so report your issues if you find any.
+There's a lot of room for improvement with this code I've written in a rush, so please report your issues/my bad code by raising a new issue.

 ## How the extension looks like
 ![Screenshot](https://raw.githubusercontent.com/phnsh/JioFi-2-lightweight-chrome-extension/master/screenshots/img1.png)